ibm-cloud-docs/vpc/pg-create.md

    {: important}
    * **VPC** - Select a VPC.
 You can use the default VPC for this public gateway, or select from the list (if defined).
 For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started&interface=ui).
    * **Tags** - Add user tags (optional).
 User tags are visible account-wide.
+   * **Access management tags**: (Optional) Enter Access management tags to apply flexible access policies on specific resources.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

 1. Copy a **sample API call** (optional).
 1. Click **Create**.